-Where pupils/students display difficult or challenging behaviour, staff and volunteers must follow the school/ setting's behaviour policy, using strategies appropriate to the circumstance and situation.
+Where pupils display difficult, challenging or concerning behaviour, staff and volunteers must follow the school's behaviour policy, using strategies appropriate to the circumstance and situation.
 The use of physical intervention can only be justified in exceptional circumstances and must be used as a last resort when other behaviour management strategies have failed.